MauroDeryckere/MauEng/Readme.md

 Example of file logging (contains time stamp, category & log level)
 ![Screenshot](docs/LoggerFileExample.png)

-I do plan on supporting adding custom categories in the future (similar to Unreal Engines system).

 ### Debugging - Asserts
 - Assert only triggers in debug, the message is an optional parameter that will be logged to the console / file logger.
 - Check triggers in all builds, message is an optional parameter that will be logged to the console / file logger.